TanStack/query/docs/src/pages/guides/infinite-queries.md

 ## What happens when an infinite query needs to be refetched?

 When an infinite query becomes `stale` and needs to be refetched, each group is fetched `sequentially`, starting from the first one.
 This ensures that even if the underlying data is mutated we're not using stale cursors and potentially getting duplicates or skipping records.
-If an infinite query's results are ever removed from the cache, the pagination restarts at the initial state with only the initial group being requested.
+If an infinite query's results are ever removed from the queryCache, the pagination restarts at the initial state with only the initial group being requested.

 ## What if I need to pass custom information to my query function?